Aviraj-Singh/Razorpay_Clone/README.md

 **Responsive Design:** The UI is built with a mobile-first approach, ensuring a seamless experience across various devices and screen sizes.
 **Reusable Components:** Utilize Tailwind CSS's utility classes and pre-built components to create consistent and reusable UI elements.
-**Felx Grid System:** Leverage the flex and grid system provided by Tailwind CSS to create a responsive and flexible layout.
+**Flex and Grid System:** Leverage the flex and grid system provided by Tailwind CSS to create a responsive and flexible layout.
 **Custom Styling:** Apply custom styles to match the design of Razorpay or modify the existing styles to suit your project requirements.

 ## `Technologies Used`